NEW & Special Trips 2015

 North Coast/ Khutzeymateen Inlet

-Join Dr. Barrie Gilbert and cruise along to explore the remote North Coast to the Khutzeymateen in search of grizzly bears and other coastal wildlife.
+Join this conservation-themed expedition aboard the Island Odyssey and cruise along to explore islands along the remote North Coast to the Khutzeymateen.
+We sail deep in to the Khutzeymateen Grizzly Sanctuary where we can study grizzlies in their protected habitat.
+Dr Paquet is a leader in his field and we look forward to learning about, wildlife behaviour, ecology and conservation and how all 3 play important roles in a species' success.
 June is a great time to view bears who have just come out of hibernation, some with cubs, and are eager to feed on the variety of estuary plants that flourish this time of year.
 We also hope to see the infamous coastal wolf and a multitude of marine mammals like orca and humpback whales, Dall's porpoise, and Stellar sea lions.
 This Bluewater Adventures 3rd year in the Khutzeymateen and it just keeps getting better every year!

 Start and Finish in Prince Rupert, BC